Tracking keywords is not an easy task when you do it using a slow SEO tool.

 What do I mean?

-For example, Ahrefs and SEMrush offer keyword rankings as well as offering everything else (they’re all-in-one SEO tools).
+For example, Ahrefs and SEMrush offer keyword rankings as well as everything else (they’re all-in-one SEO tools).
 However, AccuRanker is much better at tracking keywords as it updates daily and is much more accurate.

 If you want to track 1k keywords, you will need to pay $109, and that is the cheapest plan available.